AlekEagle/cumulonimbus-frontend/TOS.md

 ## Contact

-If you have any questions please contact Us at contact@alekeagle.com
+If You have any questions please contact Us at contact@alekeagle.com